-The name “Simple Network Management Protocol,” also known as SNMP, sounds as though this methodology is a quick but inferior alternative to a better protocol.
+The name “Simple Network Management Protocol,” also known as SNMP, sounds like this methodology is a quick but inferior alternative to a better protocol.
 In fact, SNMP is the universal monitoring standard for network devices and it is implemented in all of the network equipment that you buy.
 There is no better system.

-- 4 SNMP versions
+- SNMP versions

-- 5 SNMP trap format
+- SNMP trap format

-- 6 Implementing SNMP
+- Implementing SNMP

-- 7 SNMP network monitoring tools
+- The best SNMP trap network monitoring tools

 SNMP includes three elements: a central manager, a device agent, and a management information base (MIB).
 Your network devices will already have an SNMP agent installed on it.
 The capability to use SNMP might be turned off when you first get a device, so you will have to be sure the agent is active if you want to employ SNMP for your network.

 The central controller is not a standard fixture on computers.
 When you install a network monitoring system, this most likely employs SNMP and takes the SNMP manager role.
 Your new network management software is probably an interface that interprets MIB files, giving a display of the data that is gathered from the device agents.